badgamerbad/aws-lambda-nodejs-cors/README.md

-# AWS Lambda Function with CORS enabled for IngredoFit Application
+# AWS Lambda Function (API) with CORS enabled for IngredoFit Application

-Test to enable CORS on aws lambda fucntion
+This serves the api for the ingredofit app for authorization and safekeeping of sercret keys.

 ### GCP
 To set cors on GCP buckets [See this.](https://cloud.google.com/storage/docs/configuring-cors)